nickvourd/Supernova/README.md

  - Call function in main

  Additionally, when used in conjunction with the `-v` flag and a value (default `shellcode`), it can make the output's code dynamic by incorporating variables, thereby enhancing the code's copy-and-paste utility.

+ Last but not least, -guide saves the decryption function to a file named Program with the specific file extension of the chosen language.

  #### Guide Example

  Here is a simple example demonstrating how the guide mode operates.

- An attacker uses XOR encryption and utilizes the C# language option in conjunction with the guide mode and variable setting:
+ An attacker uses ROT encryption and utilizes the C# language option in conjunction with the guide mode and variable setting:

  ```
  .\Supernova.exe -i C:\Users\User\Desktop\shellcode.bin -enc rot -lang csharp -k 2 -guide -v buffer